jbscott116/schema-model/README.md

 # object-schema-model
 Safely apply nested object data to a model based on a predefined schema.
+The primary use of this package is to enforce data integrity before inserting or updating data in a database.
+It's quite usefule for NoSQL databases, such as MongoDB, Firestore, or DynamoDB.

-*Note:* this package should not be used in production environments yet.
+**Note:** this package should not be used in production environments yet.
 It's still in its early stages.
 Feel free to experiment though.

 # Installing
 Download from NPM